grafana/tutorials/content/tutorials/create-alerts-from-flux-queries.md

 |> hourSelection(start: 7, stop: 23)`
 ```

+A query like the one above will produce a time series graph like this:

 ![image here](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-15.png)

-Again, we create a Reduce expression for above query to reduce each of the above to a single value:
+Again, we now create a Reduce expression that will reduce the time series for each tank to a single value.
+This gives us five distinct temperatures:

 ![image here](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-16.png)

-Finally, create a math expression to be alerted on:
+Finally, create a math expression to be alerted on.
+This is the exact same expression from example 1, `$B < 30 || $B > 60`:

 ![image here](https://raw.githubusercontent.com/grafana/tutorials/master/content/tutorials/assets/flux-alert-17.png)

+As we can see three tanks are within the acceptable thresholds while two tanks have crossed the upper boundary.
+This would trigger an alert for tanks `D2` and `E1`.

+With multidimensional alerts we can avoid repeating ourselves.
+But what if the scenario were even more complex?
+In the next and final example, we will examine how to use multidimensional alerts to create the most dynamic alerts possible.

+{{< /tutorials/step >}}
-## Example 5: How to Create a Dynamic (Multidimensional) Grafana Alert Using Multiple Queries and Multiple Thresholds with Flux
+{{< tutorials/step title="Example 5: How to Create a Dynamic (Multidimensional) Grafana Alert Using Multiple Queries and Multiple Thresholds with Flux" >}}

+For this final example let's continue with our five fluid tanks and their five data-sets.

-Continuing with this same dataset, let’s assume that each tank has a temperature controller with a setpoint value that is also being stored in InfluxDB.
-Better yet, let’s mix things up and assume each tank has a different setpoint, where we always need to be within 3 degrees of the setpoint.
+**Scenario:** Let’s assume again that each tank has a temperature controller with a setpoint value that is stored in InfluxDB.  **But now**, let’s mix things up and assume that each tank has a *different* setpoint, where we always need to be within 3 degrees of the setpoint.

+**Challenge:** Create one multidimensional alert that will cover each unique scenario for each tank, triggering an alert whenever any tank's temperature moves beyond its unique allowable range.

+To better visualize this challenge, here is a table representing our five tanks, their temperature setpoints, and their allowable range:

 | Tank        | Setpoint    | Allowable Range (±3) |